 After a long shift in the winery in November 2008, Alan and Serena sat on the curb outside Crushpad and hatched a plan to make that dream come true.
 Shortly thereafter, they moved to Healdsburg, toting two barrels — 50 cases — of the Pinot they'd made at Crushpad.
 That wine became the first release under the Cartograph label, with the front of each bottle showcasing a map of the winding road that brought the couple together to create Cartograph.

 Two years later, they opened their first tasting room in a shared space, and moved in 2013 to their own space a block north of the main plaza in Healdsburg.
 In 2014, Cartograph was featured in the American Wine Story documentary, which showed at several film festivals and is available online via vhx.tv and Itunes.
 And in 2016, Cartograph purchased its first vineyard.
 And continuing in the theme of doing somethign significant every two years, in 2018 they got married in 2018 and in 2020 began re-planting at their Estate vineyard.

 Cartograph strives for sustainability in all aspects of their business.
 This reaches far beyond the sustainable practices in the vineyard but also to the winemaking process and even the business structure and employment policies.
 Cartograph is proud to be part of 1% for the Planet, Sonoma Susatinable, and is a certified B corp.

-While Alan focuses on sourcing great fruit and making the wine, Serena runs the tasting room and focuses on building the business.
-Cartograph now produces 2,000 cases of wine annually, focusing mainly on Pinot noir, but including aromatic whites in the style of the Alsace region of France.
+While Alan focuses on farming and sourcing great fruit and making the wine, Serena runs the tasting room and focuses on building the business.
+Cartograph now produces 1,800 cases of wine annually, focusing mainly on Pinot noir, but including aromatic whites in the style of the Alsace region of France and California sparkling.

 Alan and Serena's goals: to make wines that impress with nuance and subtlety, and to show how elegant wine can be when the winemaking process involves sourcing from impeccable vineyards and using a light hand in the winery.